paul-reiners/smartcab/doc/report.md

 the destination and the cumulative reward was non-negative.

 It took a lot of work on my implementation before I achieved good results.
 Without really thinking much about it, I first used a greedy policy for choosing the next action.
+I fiddled around with the value of gamma quite a lot, but could not do better than a success rate of about 40% (I must have gotten lucky with that first run success rate of 60%).

+(Incidentally, at this point I needed to create some automation to summarize my results.
+With 100 trials, I could no longer count the success rate manually every time.
+My automation is in [analyze_data.py](../smartcab/analyze_data.py).
+It simply parses the output, which I would redirect to a file, and then creates a [spreadsheet](../data/result.csv).)

-I fiddled around with the value of γ quite a lot, but could not do better than a success rate of about 40%.
-After spending hours doing this, I finally went back and listened to the lectures again (always running experiments in the background).
-That was not a bad idea.
+After spending many hours doing this, I finally went back and listened to the lectures again (always running experiments in the background).
+Watching the lectures again was not a bad idea.
 Using the ideas in the lecture, I implemented an epsilon-greedy strategy.
 Although I'm sure this probably improved things, it was not evident for 100 trials.
 I next tried an epsilon-decreasing strategy.
 Again, this did not seem to help (at least with 100 trials).

-Finally, I tried "optimism in the face of uncertainty" initialization of the Q table.
-*This made all the difference in the world.*  I was now achieving success rates of 80% and higher.
+Finally, I tried adding "optimism in the face of uncertainty" initialization of the Q table.
+This made all the difference in the world.
+I was now achieving success rates of 80% and higher.

 To achieve the final version of the agent, I experimented with different values of gamma.
 I recorded the results in this [spreadsheet](../data/performance.csv).

-With gamma set to 0.900, I achieved a success rate of 84%.
+With gamma set to 0.900, I achieved a success rate of 97%.

-Incidentally, at this point I needed to create some automation to summarize my results.
-With 100 trials, I could no longer count the success rate manually all the time.
-My automation is in [analyze_data.py](../smartcab/analyze_data.py).
-It simply parses the output, which I would redirect to a file, and then creates a [spreadsheet](../data/result.csv).

 *Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?*